-Figure 2: Tunney's Pasture, 1963.
-Image source: City of Ottawa Archives, CA 8697.
+Figure 2.
+Tunney's Pasture, 1963, by Alex Onoszko.
+Image source: City of Ottawa Archives, MG159-CA008697.

 Figure 3.
 Aerial view of Tunney's Pasture from the south-east, 1963, by Alex Onoszko.
 This image shows clearly the initial planting patterns at Tunney's Pasture, as well as the pedestrian walkways which are generally positioned either in line with, or at 45° angles to the site's grid pattern.
 Image source: City of Ottawa Archives, MG159-CA008697.